Archduchess Louise of Austria

-Archduchess Louise of Austria (2 September 1870, in Salzburg – 23 March 1947, in Brussels) was the second daughter of Ferdinand IV, Grand Duke of Tuscany, and Crown Princess of Saxony as the wife of the future King Frederick Augustus III.
+Archduchess Louise of Austria (2 September 1870 – 23 March 1947) was the eldest daughter of Ferdinand IV, Grand Duke of Tuscany, and his second wife, Princess Alice of Bourbon-Parma.
+She became crown princess of Saxony by her first marriage to the future Frederick Augustus III.

-Louise was born in Salzburg to the exiled Grand Duke of Tuscany and his second wife, Alice, and grew up in a relatively informal household.
-At the age of 17, she began to attract suitors, and in the end chose the crown prince of Saxony, Frederick Augustus, and they married in 1891.
+Louise was born in Salzburg to the exiled Grand Duke of Tuscany and received a relatively informal upbringing.
+Aged 17, she began to attract suitors and the crown prince of Saxony (later Frederick Augustus III) was eventually settled on.

-Upon arriving in Dresden, she rejected the strict rules of Saxon court life, which brought her into conflicts with her Wettin in-laws.
-However, Louise gave birth to six children, increasing her popularity among the Saxon people.
-Her unhappiness with her husband moved her to have numerous affairs, her father-in-law threatening to have her confined to an asylum.
-Whilst pregnant with her seventh child, Anna Monika Pia, she fled Dresden to Lake Geneva, where her brother Leopold awaited her.
-This incident was extremely damaging to the devout Catholic Saxon royal family.
+Upon arriving in Dresden, Louise rejected the strict rules of Saxon court life, which brought her into conflicts with her in-laws.
+Louise gave birth to six children, increasing her popularity among the Saxon people.
+Her unhappiness with her marriage moved her to have numerous affairs, and she was threatened by her father in law with internment at an asylum.
+Whilst pregnant with her seventh child, Louise fled to Lake Geneva, where her brother Leopold awaited her.
+The following scandal was severely damaging to the Saxon royal family.

-Her father-in-law the Saxon king dissolved their union in 1903 and a year later, she was barred from returning to Saxony.
-She first lived with her lover, giving birth to a daughter who was officially the daughter of Frederick, until late 1903 when they separated.
-In 1907, Louise married again to the Italian musician, Enrico Toselli but this union only produced one child and they divorced in 1912.
+Her marriage was civilly dissolved in 1903, and a year later, she was barred from returning to Saxony.
+Louise first lived a lover, giving birth to a daughter who was officially the daughter of Frederick, until late 1903 when they separated.
+In 1907, Louise married again, this time to a different lover, but this union only produced one child and they divorced in 1912.
 Following this, she relied on the charity of her wealthy Habsburg family, but when Austria-Hungary collapsed in 1918, Louise lost this income and largely fell into poverty and died as a flower seller in 1947.